 Personally, this is one of my favorite cleanser options for all skin types, although usually they are most recommended for those with dry, dehydrated, or sensitive skin.
 Cold creams have the texture of a moisturizer or face cream, but they remove makeup, dirt, oil, and sweat like a dream.

-They have had a resurgence in popularity recently, especially from Korean and Japanese brands, although they used to be the go-to face washes back in the early 20th century, when there were no surfactant-based cleansers – only harsh soaps.
+They have had a resurgence in popularity recently, especially from Korean and Japanese beauty brands, although they used to be the go-to face washes back in the early 20th century, when there were no surfactant-based cleansers – only harsh soaps.

 While in the old days cold-creams were very alkaline because of ingredients like triethanolamine, these days most of the cream and balm facial cleansers you’ll find emulsify with gentler surfactants, and they are super safe and gentle on the skin.

 DIY Oil Cleansers

 These are technically not cleansers, because they cannot really be rinsed with water.
 The oil cleansing method, which you can read about in my article about skin care oils, is actually much more similar to using a makeup remover.

 You choose an oil or blend of oils based on your skin type (Protip: mineral oil works for everyone!), use it to melt down your makeup as well as other impurities, and then use a face cloth or muslin to wipe it off.
 This method can work for just about anyone, assuming they choose the right oil, but if you’re not into feeling oil left on your skin, you might choose to follow it up with a dedicated facial cleanser.

 Store-bought facial cleansers are extremely simple, but are also extremely good for the skin.
 They are made with the same kinds of oils you might use for an oil cleansing, but a few surfactants are added to the formula.